Pink and Say

 Pink and Say is a children's book written and illustrated by Patricia Polacco.
 It was first published in 1994 by Philomel Books.
 The story is about two boy soldiers who meet each other in the battlefield during the American Civil War.
 One of the protagonists, Sheldon Russell Curtis ("Say"), is a white soldier who was injured while trying to escape battle.
-He is saved by a former slave named Pinkus Aylee ("Pink"), who is now a soldier of the 48th Regiment Infantry U.S. Colored Troops.
+He is saved by a formerly enslaved boy named Pinkus Aylee ("Pink"), who is now a soldier of the 48th Regiment Infantry U.S. Colored Troops.
 Pink carries him back to his Georgia home where he and his family were slaves.
 While the frightened soldier is nursed back to health under the care of Pink’s mother, Moe Moe Bay, he begins to understand why his newfound friend is so adamant on returning to the war; to fight against the sickness that is slavery.